Moonen 122 Martinique

-Vripack Yacht Design’s all-new interior for the Moonen 122 Martinique marks the fourth collaboration between two Dutch powerhouses.
+Vripack Yacht Design’s interiors for the Moonen 122 Martiniques series marks the ongoing collaboration between two Dutch powerhouses.
 Vripack’s interior, conceived to elevate the onboard experience, combines the Dutch studio’s meticulous approach to design with its signature passion for creativity.

-“Moonen gave us the creative freedom to propose an original interior concept for this popular series yacht, which felt like an ideal opportunity to celebrate the strength and vision of our shared Dutch heritage,” says Vripack co-creative director, Marnix Hoekstra.
+“Moonen gave us the creative freedom to propose an original interior concepts for this popular series yachts, which felt like ideal opportunities to celebrate the strength and vision of our shared Dutch heritage,” says Vripack co-creative director, Marnix Hoekstra.

 The design is anchored by three key materials—wood, leather and brass—to create a calm and unfussy ambience that appeals to a broad audience.
 It’s evident in the warm mid-century colour tones of light taupe and grey enhanced with a satin lacquer finish.
 It’s reaffirmed in the deep, rich hues of polished walnut furniture and bespoke cabinets crafted in-house at Moonen.
 In the main salon, it’s complemented by an antique bronze mirrored ceiling that plays with light in the spirit of the 17th century Dutch masters and gives a sense of height.
 It’s also found in the various shades of blue—a colour that is traditionally used in Dutch design—from the moody blue of the dining room chairs to the elegant Delftware-inspired mural on the dining room wall.